 Visualizing product analytics and customer insights with customizable and interactive reports

-Tracking ecommerce metrics and KPIs, like product views and add-to-cart conversions
+Tracking ecommerce metrics and key performance indicators (KPIs), like product views and add-to-cart conversions

 Building custom funnels to identify drop-offs and optimize conversions